svmiller/stevethemes/cran-comments.md

 - Pop!
 OS (22.04), R 4.1.2

+## Feedback to CRAN Upon Initial Rejection

+I thank CRAN for pointing me to style guidelines about referencing other CRAN packages in the DESCRIPTION file, and apologize for the invalid URL/redirect.
+I'm also a little embarrassed I keep making rookie mistakes after all these years. :P

 ## Initial Comments to CRAN

 R CMD check done via `devtools::check()`, resulting in 0 errors, 0 warnings and 0 notes.